-S. 27 (2) A trustee may invest trust property in any form of property in which a prudent investor might invest rersification S. 27 (6) A trustee must diversify the investment of trust property to an extent that is appropriate to, (a) the requirements of the trust: and (b) general economic and investment market conditions o S. 27 (9) This section and section 27.1 do not authorize or require a trustee to act in a manner that is inconsistent with the terms of the trust dent Investing trust property, a trustee's duty if delegating functions to an agent survey and the secretary that a prude investments 1,998, c.
-18, Sched.
-B, s.
-16 (1).
+S. 27 (2) A trustee may invest trust property in any form of property in which a prudent investor might invest rersification S. 27 (6) A trustee must diversify the investment of trust property to an extent that is appropriate to, (a) the requirements of the trust: and (b) general economic and investment market conditions dent Investor Standard